sunoru/PkgMirrors.jl/README.md

 You can find that the URL of the git repo for General registry has been modified to the one `Mirrors.jl` provides.

+If a package is not on the mirror it will have a fallback to use `git clone` from GitHub.

 When you exit Julia the changes to your registries will be undone automatically:

 ```julia